sctewn/PYST/README.md

 Current Status:

-The code reply with a meme sound: if you say yes // will select a sound of the Sounds/Good if you say no // will select a sound of the Sounds/Bad if you say wait, hold on, i will // will select a sound of the Sounds/Waiting
+The code reply with a meme sound:
+-if you say yes // will select a sound of the Sounds/Good -if you say no // will select a sound of the Sounds/Bad -if you say wait, hold on, i will // will select a sound of the Sounds/Waiting

 You can put more answers, i will make them a function so it will be easy to use.